ThanonC/ThanonC/README.md

 Hi I'm Thanon,

-I'm a Developer since 2018, I come from Germany but speak most of the time English
+I'm a Developer since 2018, I come from Germany and speak English and German

 <details>
   <summary>Stuff I do</summary>